vuongducphuong/documentation/content/applications/inventory_and_mrp/manufacturing/management/subcontracting.rst

 Once the *PO* is validated (1), a pending receipt is created.
 When the products are received, validate the receipt (2), with the actual quantity received.
-As a result, Odoo does the following things for you:
+As a result, Leansoft does the following things for you:

 - Consumes the respective components at the subcontractor’s location, based on the *BoM* and your input (3);